AI CODE REVIEW

 Lack of Contextual Understanding

 One of the primary benefits of AI in coding is its ability to perform repetitive tasks efficiently.
-However, when it comes to understanding the subtle nuances and intent behind code snippets and decisions, AI tools might fall short.
+However, when it comes to understanding the broader context and intent behind the code's design decisions, AI tools might fall short.

-Challenge of Context: Often, code requires a nuanced understanding that involves context - something AI struggles to grasp.
-Beginners might struggle as AI cannot always explain "why" a particular practice is optimal beyond mere syntax correction or error flagging.
+Challenge of Context: Often, AI cannot always explain "why" a particular practice is optimal beyond mere syntax correction or error flagging.

 Limited Contextual Understanding: A DZone article highlights that while AI tools can spot issues within coding syntax, they miss out on understanding the broader context behind the code's design decisions, which a human reviewer can easily catch.